-Our experience of working alongside the hundreds of businesses matched with our Advanced Diploma students is that under 10% have their fundamental strategic principles in place.
+Our experience of supporting our Advanced Diploma in Social Media Marketing students learn with over 700 small businesses and charities, around 10% of these had their fundamental strategic principles in place.
 Yet, they are all using social media or have someone managing their social media for them.

 If you’re running social media platforms for your business without having completed the key strategic steps upfront, then you aren’t doing social media marketing - you’re just doing social media.
 It’s the marketing strategy that’s the key to success on social media in reaching your customers and growing your brand.

-Rather than what’s new in 2019, we want to talk about what’s NOT new.
+So rather than what’s new, we want to talk about what’s NOT new.
 Those unchanging, fundamental principles that underpin social media success.
 Without these, no snazzy feature will save you.

-Here’s what is NOT new about social media marketing in 2019
+Here’s what is NOT new about social media marketing:

 - Knowing your objective and making sure you track metrics and set KPIs to measure your success